Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: extension and renovations to listed HMO and adaptive reuse of outbuildings

-Client need: in response to the market, the client had identified the absence of boutique hotels in the immediate area, which required a detailed assessment report, review of condition survey reports and attendance at the planning committee meeting to represent our client during questions and answers
+Client need: the client had identified the absence of boutique hotels in the immediate area, which required a detailed assessment report, review of condition survey reports and attendance at the planning committee meeting to represent our client during questions and answers

 - understood that the change from HMO to boutique hotel required some reconfiguration and that heritage justification would be based upon a balance of adverse and beneficial impacts